April 23 – May 11, 2018

-Fall 2017 Course Brochure available HERE.
+Spring 2018 Course Brochure available HERE.

 Problem based learning requires a smaller class size than traditional classroom instruction.
 All participants must be registered prior to the first day of class.
 Participants will be accepted on a first come, first served basis.